JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 While the run times are bit variable, we see a definite speedup from using two threads.
-The laptop I ran this on has four hyperthreads, and I find it especially amazing that the performance of this code continues to scale if we add a third thread:
+The laptop we ran this on has four hyperthreads, and it is especially amazing that the performance of this code continues to scale if we add a third thread:

 ```